kellykapsar/PersonalWebsite/README.md

 # PersonalWebsite
-Personal website developed through Hugo and RStudio Blogdown and hosted by GitHub pages.
+Personal website developed through Hugo and RStudio Blogdown and hosted by Netlify.